guillermooo/sublime-undocs/source/customization/menus.rst

 (File, Help, etc.).

-Interface For Commands
+Interface for Commands
 ======================

-Each menu item can be dynamically
+A menu item can be dynamically

-#. hidden,
+- hidden,
-#. disabled,
+- disabled,
-#. checked, or
+- checked, or
-#. assigned a different caption.
+- assigned a different caption.

 For this,
 commands must implement the required methods in their class.